7 min read

 CRYPTO20 utilizes a powerful back-end trading system to manage and rebalance the fund.
 Automated high performance services are able to calculate the slippage for amounts purchasable across multiple exchanges in real-time, this ensures the fund always pays the lowest possible amount for its assets.

 The CRYPTO20 portal is a fund information dashboard.
-Investors can login to participate in the ICO and check their account page to see the status of their investment and details of their C20 tokens.
+Investors can login to participate in the Token Sale and check their account page to see the status of their investment and details of their C20 tokens.
 On the performance page, investors will be able to transparently see the fund's performance and download quarterly statements.
 On the withdraw page, investors are able to use the smart contract to exchange their C20 tokens for ETH, based on the fund's value.